ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert buddy.tricks == ['roll over', 'play dead']
 ```

-Correct design of the class should use an instance variable instead:
+The correct design of the class should use an instance variable instead:

 ```{code-cell}
 # pylint: disable=too-few-public-methods